 If your pagination occurs on scroll (as is the case with the

 infiniteHits widget), make sure you still provide a “show more” link that uses plain URLs.

 Some search engines use the HTML

 link elements with attributes

 rel="prev" in the

 <head> of your page to infer the relationship between component URLs in a paginated series.
-These elements can be helpful, but they are not an indexing signal for all search engines.
+These elements can be helpful, but they’re not an indexing signal for all search engines.

 Your category URLs are referenced in a sitemap

-A sitemap is an XML file that tells search engines crawlers which pages are central to your site.
+A sitemap is an XML file that tells search engine crawlers which pages are central to your site.
 Having a sitemap is particularly recommended for large websites with many unrelated pages.

-When deciding which pages to put in your sitemap, a good rule of thumb is to include only your canonical pages.
+When deciding which pages to put in your sitemap, a good rule is to include only your canonical pages.